Stipa Data Collection Protocol

 (number type only)

 Maximum allowable decimal places.
 Default is unlimited decimal places.
-Number in set {0≤n≤10} NA No
+Integer in set {0≤n≤10} NA No

 Increment